Indian Canadians: Late 19th century

 Upon retiring from the army, some soldiers found their pensions to be inadequate, and some also found their land and estates back in India were being utilized by money lenders.
 Deciding to try their fortunes in the countries they had visited, these men joined an Indian diaspora, which included people from Burma through Malaysia, the East Indies, the Philippines, and China.
-The vanguard was able to find work within the police force and some were employed as night-watchmen by British firms.
+The vanguard was able to find work within the police force and some were employed as night-watchmen by local firms.
 Others started small businesses of their own.
 Such work would provide wages that were very high by Indian standards.

 They were guaranteed jobs by agents of large Canadian companies such as the Canadian Pacific Railway and the Hudson's Bay Company.
 Having seen Canada for themselves, Punjabis sent home letters to their fellow countrymen, recommending them to come to the 'New World'.
 Though initially reluctant to go to these countries due to the treatment of Asians by the white population, many young men chose to go upon the assurance that they would not meet the same fate.

 Government quotas were also established to cap the number of Indians allowed to immigrate to Canada in the early 20th century.
 This was part of a policy adopted by Canada to ensure that the country retained its primarily European demographic, and was similar to American and Australian immigration policies at the time.
 These quotas only allowed fewer than 100 people from India a year until 1957, when it was marginally increased (to 300 people a year).
 In comparison to the quotas established for Indians, Christians from Europe immigrated freely without quotas in large numbers during that time to Canada, numbering in the tens of thousands yearly.